jss367/jss367.github.io/_posts/2017-06-21-installing-cuda-and-tensorflow.md

 #### CUDA and Tensorflow and cuDNN

-Before you go any further, you should have a target.
+Before you go any further, you should have target versions for your main components.
 You should be clear on exactly which version of everything you're trying to install.
 To help you find out, TensorFlow maintains [this chart](https://www.tensorflow.org/install/source#gpu) with the latest compatibility information.

 #### CUDA version

+You can see which version of CUDA you have installed with this:

 `cat /usr/local/cuda/version.txt`

-You can see what versions of CUDA are avilable:
+You can see which versions of CUDA are available through `conda` with this:

 `conda search cudatoolkit`

-You can also find your version by opening a command prompt and enter `nvcc -V`
+You can also find your version by opening a command prompt and entering `nvcc -V`

 ```
 (tf) julius@julius-MS-7B09:~/git$ nvcc --version